mokhtarbendaho/Loop-Package-Generator/README.md

 ## Getting Started:
 The Loop Package Generator is your solution for effortlessly automating the creation of commissioning loop packages.
 It seamlessly incorporates all the essential files using VBA, Python, and PyPDF2, making the process simple, fast, and highly effective.

+**What to expect from the Loop Package Generator:**

+With one click you will have a:

+Front Page + Record Sheets + Attachments + Punch List + P&ID

+All in one single PDF ready to use

 ## Important Information:
 The Loop Package Generator works only with Windows for now.